Graduate Students

 2. Free Application for Federal Student Aid (FAFSA)

-We strongly encourage you to use IRS Data Retrieval Tool when completing the FAFSA.
+We strongly encourage you to start early by creating an FSA ID now, which is essential to complete the FAFSA.
 Georgia Tech's Title IV school code is 001569.

 Submit the FAFSA